 Before you decide to use an SBA loan for your franchise, you'll need to know the different kinds of SBA loans available and what you can use them for.
 Many franchises offer in-house funding, which can be found in the franchise disclosure document.
 However, these aren't always the best option for franchise funding.
 This article will explore the details surrounding SBA franchise loans and why they could suit your business.

 The SBA has a Franchise Directory that includes all franchises and other brands eligible for SBA financial assistance.
 Because the franchise system is different from other business models, it has additional requirements.
 SBA has affiliation rules and other eligibility criteria by which they judge businesses.
 If a brand meets the Federal Trade Commission (FTC) definition of a franchise, it must be in the SBA Franchise Directory to obtain financing.
 The FTC defines a franchise as any continuing commercial relationship wherein:

 - The franchisee will obtain the right to operate a business that is identified or associated with the franchisor’s trademark;

-- As a condition of commencing operation of the franchise, the franchisee makes a required payment to the franchisor, or commits to do so.
+- As a condition of commencing the operation of the franchise, the franchisee makes a required payment to the franchisor or commits to doing so.

 Lenders and the Certified Development Company use the Franchise Directory to evaluate the eligibility of businesses for SBA loan funding.